heedrhiss/the-wild-oasis/README.md

+# Next + TypeScript

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-This project is built on Next and TypeScript.
+This project is an Airbnb website with functionalities of booking and making reservations of cabins and monitoring client's past and future bookings for better user experiences.

 ## Getting Started